 Main Courses – Eggplant cannelloni; Philly cheesesteak-stuffed peppers; Salmon burgers/sliders with avocado garlic sauce; Maple-glazed chicken with sweet potatoes; Rosemary chicken and sautéed onion wine sauce; Watermelon, strawberry, and tomatillo salad.

 Desserts – Similar to the above, many desserts can be made with gluten-free ingredients, including treats such as gluten-free cake, cookies, brownies, rolls, and more.

 Learn seven tips for creating an unforgettable menu and discover additional gluten-free options.
-To see delicious dishes served at some of our real weddings, click here, and be sure to follow Inside Weddings on Pinterest!
+To see delicious dishes served at some of our real weddings, view food and drink inspiration in our photo gallery, and be sure to follow Inside Weddings on Pinterest!